Performative Activism Sparks Backlash Of New CBS Series ‘The Activist’

 We believe in your climate advocacy and we are very proud of you, but sadly, you are going home tonight. https://t.co/mThzHM5c7n— j (@sinangag_engels) September 10, 2021

-The Twitter backlash to the announcement was immediate, from concerns about the continued commodification of activism by celebrities and corporations to the controversial organization Global Citizen producing the show.
+The Twitter backlash to the announcement was immediate, from concerns about the continued commodification of activism by celebrities and corporations to the controversial organisation Global Citizen producing the show.

 What if...@CBS & @paramountplus gives activists the money they would have spent on this garbage show?
 I know that's not how capitalism works but it would be far more effective, help more people doing THE WORK, and less performative, eh? #TheActivist #PhilanthroTea https://t.co/pTvZanZALE— Alice Wong 王美華 (@SFdirewolf) September 10, 2021